 FIRST STAGE RESIDENCY

-Designed for directors at the very beginning of a new project, the FIRST STAGE RESIDENCY is intended for an initial exploration or investigation of an idea, concept, and/or early pages for a new play, musical, performance piece, or devised work.
+Supporting directors at the very beginning of a new project, the FIRST STAGE RESIDENCY provides creative and contemplative space for an initial exploration or investigation of an idea, concept, and/or early pages for a new play, musical, performance piece, or devised work.

-The piece should not have been previously workshopped or developed elsewhere, and should ideally be near the beginning of its creative journey.
+The piece should not have been previously workshopped or developed elsewhere.
 (If your project has been developed elsewhere already, we recommend you consider the NEXT STAGE RESIDENCY instead.)
 The First Stage Residency may not include a public performance, reading, or open rehearsal.

 If you have questions about which residency is most appropriate for your project, please call (212) 244-9494 to discuss options in depth.
 We are happy to speak with you!